huggingface/awesome-papers/README.md

 Each week, the Hugging Face team has a science day where one team member presents an awesome NLP paper.
 We've decided to share this discussion with the community.
 See [planned future discussions](#planned-discussions) below.

+_Note: These science day discussions are held offline with no physical presentation or discussion to provide.
+However, some presentation materials do include limited comments from our team or summaries of internal discussions._

 #### April 7, 2020
 - **Topic**: Overview of recent work on: Indexing and Retrieval for Open Domain Question Answering
 - **Presenter**: [Yacine Jernite](https://twitter.com/YJernite)